josephklause-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedList/README.md

 Define a method called includes
 Define a method called toString

+## Stretch
+Write a method to delete a node with valuse

 ## Approach & Efficiency
 Create a Node Class
 with this.value equal to value passed in